serhan-uras/collector-nest-api/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

-There are 2 samples of calling database, owners controller is calling Amazon RedShift, distributors controller is calling sqlite3, which is similar with MySQL.
+There are 2 samples of calling database, owners controller is calling Amazon RedShift, distributors controller is calling SqlLiteDB, which is similar with MySQL.

 ## Installation